Private Social Networks for Internal Communications

 Be open.
 Right?

-But there are plenty of situations where internal social networks actually makes a heck of a lot of sense.
+But there are plenty of situations where internal social networks make a lot of sense.

 Think about it.